Against the tide

 “We do support the bill because we believe even more agencies would be adding this technology if there were statutorily-defined retention periods,” Palmer says.
 “I’ve talked to quite a few chiefs and sheriffs that have indicated that they would acquire body cameras for their officers today if those statutory guidelines were established.
 They want to know how long they have to retain that evidence so they can factor that in, relative to the cost.”

 Dane County Sheriff Dave Mahoney also supported Kremer’s bill at an Oct.
 5 public hearing.
-The sheriff has budgeted for body cameras for all his deputies, but is waiting for state guidelines before implementing the program.
+The sheriff has budgeted for body cameras, but is waiting for state guidelines before implementing the program.

 Madison police estimate that having cameras on every officer would cost $1 million, with additional operating costs annually.
 Chief Mike Koval notes that his department’s SWAT team already has a dozen body cameras.